flenniken/statictea/docs/functions.md

 bool(dict("tea", 2)) => true
 ~~~
 """,
-    lineNum: 1084, numLines: 37), (funcName: "fun_case_iloaa", docComment: """Compare integer cases and return the matching value.
+                    numLines: 37), (funcName: "fun_case_iloaa", docComment: """Compare integer cases and return the matching value.
 It takes a main integer condition, a list of case pairs and an optional value when none of the cases match.

 The first element of a case pair is the condition and the
 second is the return value when that condition matches the main